Logo Lay Ministers

 see more

-On the occasion of the World Synod of Bishops in October 2023, theologically educated pastoral lay ministers from all continents met in Rome.
+On the occasion of the World Synod of Bishops in October 2023 theologically educated pastoral lay ministers from all continents started meeting in Rome and online.
 These professional lay ministers got to know about each other, meet and listen to each other.
-The world meeting aimed at an empowerment of lay ministers in various countries all over the world, i. e. of non-ordained but theologically educated professional pastoral ministers.
+The world meetings are aiming and empowering lay ministers in various countries all over the world.
+The next meeting will be online 2026.
+In 2027 or 2028 there will be the next meeting in presence.

 Statements